-Each year since 1999, RDT dancers have been invited to perform with Carolina Ballet’s corps de ballet in many ballets including Nutcracker, Firebird, Cinderella and Swan Lake.
-Company dancers have gone on to professional careers in dance performing with companies that include Pennsylvania Ballet, Aspen Santa Fe Ballet Company, Carolina Ballet, Stuttgart Ballet, Royal Ballet of Flanders and New York City Ballet.
+RDT’s training program has proven successful for dancers working toward a career in the field.
+Until 2018, when Carolina Ballet started its own school, RDT dancers were invited to perform with Carolina Ballet’s corps de ballet in many ballets including Nutcracker, Firebird, Cinderella, and Midsummer Night’s Dream.
+Many of these dancers then became Carolina Ballet company members.
+RDT Dancers have gone on to professional careers performing with many other companies around the world, including American Ballet Theater, Aspen Santa Fe Ballet Company, Royal Danish Ballet, Pennsylvania Ballet, Stuttgart Ballet, Royal Ballet of Flanders, and New York City Ballet.

 During Mary LeGere’s tenure as Artistic Director (1994-2021), Raleigh Dance Theatre’s performance opportunities expanded to include more performances for each production, annual attendance at the UNCSA Festival of NC Dance and at the RDA/SE Festival, which RDT hosted in 2000, 2005 and 2016.

 In addition, RDT expanded its outreach programming to include: